 If you can hike, you can snowshoe!
 Snowshoeing is a blast and easy to learn.
 We welcome all ability levels including those who have never tried it before.
 With these “all-terrain vehicles” strapped to our feet we can follow a trail or make a trail of our own anywhere there is snow.

 We spend the first three nights in the small town of Gardiner at the north entrance to Yellowstone, just steps away from the Roosevelt Arch that signifies the official entrance to the world’s first national park.
 President Theodore Roosevelt laid the cornerstone of this icon in 1903 and the top of the arch is inscribed “For the Benefit and Enjoyment of the People”.
-Our last night is spent at a wolf sanctuary outside the town of Bozeman, where we’re guaranteed to see wolves right from our lodge and perhaps fall asleep to their howls!
+Our last night is spent at Chico Hot Springs Resort a historic destination located in the heart of Paradise Valley, nestled in the foothills of the breathtaking Absaroka Mountain Range.
+The two outdoor pools are the perfect place to relax and enjoy the warm waters and the the beautiful winter scenery.

 ZEPHYR ADVENTURES IS AN AUTHORIZED PERMITTEE OF YELLOWSTONE NATIONAL PARK